WU-BIMAC/MicroMetaApp-docs/docs/tutorials/download.rst

   :width: 90%
   :align: center

-  Select the appropriate version to download depending on your operating system.
+  Figure 6: Select the appropriate version to download depending on your operating system.

 Step 2
 ======